 Release EL 7.9 EL 8.x EL 9.3+

+Anzo 6.0 ✓ ✓ ~

 AnzoGraph 3.1.x × × ✓

-Anzo DU 5.4.x ✓ ✓ ✓
+Anzo DU 6.0 ✓ ✓ ✓

 Java Compatibility

 The requirements below apply to static installations of Anzo, AnzoGraph, and Anzo Distributed Unstructured (DU).
 Containerized deployments do not depend on host server software since the required software is included in the images.
 Java OpenJDK and JVM environments are supported.